elvinaben/Classification_Cardiovascular-Disease/README.md

 # Cardiovascular Disease Classification

 ## Problem Statement
-The dataset for cardiovascular disease classification is sourced from [Kaggle](https://www.kaggle.com).
-It contains 17 features, with the target variable `cardio` indicating the presence or absence of cardiovascular disease.
-The `cardio` variable is binary, where `0` represents no cardiovascular disease, and `1` indicates the presence of cardiovascular disease.
+Heart health has always been a critical topic, and early diagnosis can be life-saving.
+I chose to work on cardiovascular disease classification because of its real-world impact—accurately identifying those at risk can make a significant difference.
+The dataset, sourced from [Kaggle](https://www.kaggle.com), includes various patient metrics, such as age, cholesterol levels, and blood pressure, with the goal of predicting the presence (`1`) or absence (`0`) of cardiovascular disease.

-Given the critical nature of the problem, the focus is on minimizing false negatives—predicting individuals with cardiovascular disease (class 1) as not having it (class 0).
+## Objective

-## Objectives
+The objective of this project was clear: develop a model that prioritizes **recall for class 1**, ensuring that people with cardiovascular disease are correctly identified.
+Minimizing false negatives is crucial because predicting a person as healthy when they have a condition could lead to serious consequences.
+Through this project, I aimed to find the best classification model to support early detection efforts.

-The primary objective of this project is to develop and evaluate classification models to accurately predict the presence or absence of cardiovascular disease.
-The evaluation metric prioritized in this project is **recall for class 1**, as it emphasizes minimizing false negatives, which is essential in medical diagnoses.
+This version adds a personal touch and highlights your motivation behind the project.

 ## Dataset Description
 The dataset consists of 68,205 rows and 17 columns.
 Below is an overview of the key features: